expresspigeon/blog/src/content/kb/flows/flows.md

 First, it sends a welcome email, then it waits for 2 days and checks if that email was opened.
 If it was, it sends a “Tutorial #1” and if not, it sends a “Gentle reminder :)” message.

+> You can use 'click' interactions in the same way as open ones.

 ## Actions